wangjunicode/ScriptTemplateToolkit/UnityProject/Assets/Editor/ScriptTemplateToolkit/README.txt

     the "Text" area.

-    Reference the [Template], edit the script template to apply your style in the "Text" area and click the "Save" button.
+    Reference the [Template], edit the script template to apply your style in the "Text" area and click the "Save" button; if the notified message is "Access to the path ... is denied.", close Unity and restart it as an administrator.

     ScriptTemplateModifier will be work when a script(example C# Script) is created in Unity editor.